bxdoan/bxdoan/README.md

 <div align="center">

-> Life is not measured by the number of breaths we take, but by the moments that take our breath away.
+> You can die anytime, but living takes true courage.

-> — Maya Angelou —
+> — Himura Kenshin —

 </div>